neoskop/papergirl/README.md

 # Papergirl

-A fault-tolerant delivery tier with S3
+A fault-tolerant delivery tier with S3 for Kubernetes

 ## Quickstart